baymaxprogrammer/nd0821-c3/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-This model is based on a randomforest classifier and uses the following categorical features to determine the salary of a person is more than 50k or not:
+This model is based on a randomforest classifier and uses the following features to determine the salary of a person is more than 50k or not:

+* age
+* workclass
+* fnlgt
+* education
+* education-num
+* marital-status
-* "workclass"
+* occupation
-* "education"
+* relationship
-* "marital-status"
+* race
-* "occupation"
+* sex
-* "relationship"
+* capital-gain
-* "race"
+* capital-loss
-* "sex"
+* hours-per-week
-* "native-country"
+* native-country

 ## Intended Use